fsepy/SFEPRAPY/README.md

 # SfePrapy

-Structural fire engineering (Sfe) probabilistic reliability assessment (Pra) in python (py) - is a probabilistic analysis tool that estimates the appropriate fire resistance rating for structural elements using reliability based methods.
-All uncertainty is related to the thermal exposure, i.e. impacted by stochastic parameters dictating the design fire condition.
+Structural fire engineering (Sfe) probabilistic reliability assessment (Pra) Python (py) is a probabilistic analysis tool.
+It calculates equivalent of time exposure to ISO 834 standard fire and this can be used to assess the appropriate fire resistance rating for structural elements using reliability based methods.

+`sfeprapy` is evolving and actively used in research and real engineering design problems.

-A publication summarising the capabilities can be found [here](https://www.researchgate.net/publication/333202825_APPLICATION_OF_PYTHON_PROGRAMMING_LANGUAGE_IN_STRUCTURAL_FIRE_ENGINEERING_-_MONTE_CARLO_SIMULATION)
+A publication summarising the capabilities can be found [here](https://www.researchgate.net/publication/333202825_APPLICATION_OF_PYTHON_PROGRAMMING_LANGUAGE_IN_STRUCTURAL_FIRE_ENGINEERING_-_MONTE_CARLO_SIMULATION).

 ## Getting Started